 Lombok Island is the rising star in Indonesian tourism.
 While it’s true that it is growing in popularity, it’s still nowhere near as popular as its neighbor – Bali.
 Lombok has a lot to offer to visitors.
 In fact, in some ways, Lombok is a better holiday destination than Bali.
 Less traffic and nicer beaches are a few quick examples.

-We are proud to share six things you probably don’t know about Lombok!
+We are proud to share some facts you probably don’t know about Lombok!

 #1 The indigenous Sasak people of Lombok: Spicy & Proud